 Graduates of affordable colleges for funeral service and mortuary science degree programs enter an in-demand, recession-proof field that will be necessary as long as humans exist.
 The National Institute on Aging reports that more than 500 million people globally are now at least 65 years old.
 By 2030, one out of every eight people will be a senior citizen.
 Having a large elderly population entering the final years of their lives will spark job growth for mortuary service staff.
 The U.S. Department of Labor predicts that the employment of funeral directors and morticians will hit 30,300 for a 3 percent increase by 2028.
 Funeral service managers will see a 5 percent uptick for 1,200 new jobs countrywide.
 Mortuary cosmetologists face faster-than-average 8 percent growth.
 Demand for administrative services managers will expand by 7 percent.
 Sales representative jobs will slowly increase by 2 percent this decade.
 Meanwhile, grief counselor openings will skyrocket by 22 percent.
 Add a high-value funeral service and mortuary science degree to your resume for rewarding careers granting people’s final wishes.

-This concludes our ranking of the top 10 best affordable bachelor’s in funeral service and mortuary science degree programs for 2019.
+This concludes our ranking of the top 10 best affordable bachelor’s in funeral service and mortuary science degree programs.

 More Rankings of Interest: